Inside

 How tadoy compares to other period trackers

-• vs Flo — Flo is the largest period tracker by scale and has built a meaningful product.
-It also settled with the US FTC in 2021 over sharing user data with Facebook and Google, and continues to operate a server-side data model. tadoy's structural answer is "no server copy" — a different posture, not a different policy.
+• vs Flo — the largest period tracker by scale; it also settled with the US FTC in 2021 over sharing user data with Facebook and Google, and runs a server-side model. tadoy's answer is "no server copy" — a different posture, not a different policy.

-• vs Natural Cycles — Natural Cycles is the only FDA-cleared cycle-tracking contraceptive app, requires daily temperature readings, and is specifically a fertility-planning tool. tadoy is not a contraceptive method and shouldn't be used as one — Natural Cycles or a conversation with a doctor is the right place for that.
+• vs Natural Cycles — the only FDA-cleared cycle-tracking contraceptive app. tadoy is not a contraceptive method — Natural Cycles or a doctor is the right place for that.

-• vs Apple Health — Apple's cycle tracking is excellent, free and on-device. tadoy reads from and writes to it.
-If Apple's cycle view is enough on its own, you don't need anything else; if you want cycle inside a wider editorial daily page, that's tadoy's lane.
+• vs Apple Health — Apple's cycle tracking is excellent, free and on-device, and tadoy reads from and writes to it; tadoy's lane is cycle inside a wider editorial daily page.

 Reflective, not medical

-tadoy's cycle module is a reflective tracker, not a medical device.
-It doesn't diagnose, doesn't replace clinical advice, and doesn't claim contraceptive accuracy.
-The estimates are exactly that — estimates based on the history you've logged.
-For PCOS, endometriosis, perimenopause, fertility planning, contraception, or any cycle-related medical concern, talk to a doctor. tadoy is the place to notice what's happening in your own body alongside the rest of your day — not the place to make medical decisions.
+tadoy's cycle module is a reflective tracker, not a medical device — it doesn't diagnose, doesn't replace clinical advice, and doesn't claim contraceptive accuracy.
+The estimates are exactly that, based on the history you've logged.
+For PCOS, perimenopause, fertility planning, contraception or any cycle-related medical concern, talk to a doctor.

 See the daily page Read the privacy page